nikdorgan/EuterpeBot/README.md

 LICENCE

 Due to YouTube’s terms of service, EuterpeBot is not public, only useful for private, non-commercial use, and because of this the code is not licensed.
-If you would like to use EuterpeBot however, you are free to make use of my code!
+If you would like to use EuterpeBot, you are free to make use of my code!